B4SHA/studio/README.md

   - **AI Model**: This feature leverages a multimodal version of the `Gemini` model capable of processing video input.
   - **Process**:
     1. The uploaded video is converted into a data URI and sent to the Genkit flow.
-    2. The AI model analyzes the video frame by frame, looking for visual and audio artifacts common in manipulated or synthetic media.
-This includes unnatural facial movements, visual inconsistencies, and audio that doesn't match the video.
+    2. The AI model analyzes the video frame by frame for visual artifacts and the audio for signs of synthetic generation.
+    3. Crucially, it also **transcribes any speech** in the video and analyzes it for misinformation, providing a separate text-based credibility analysis.
+    4. It also checks if the video is being used in a **misleading context** (e.g., an old video presented as new).
   - **Output**: The **Analysis Report** includes:
     - A confidence score for the overall analysis.
-    - A checklist of detected issues (e.g., `Deepfake`, `Video Manipulation`, `Synthetic Voice`).
+    - A checklist of detected issues (e.g., `Deepfake`, `Misleading Context`, `Synthetic Voice`).
+    - An analysis of the spoken text if speech is detected.
-    - A summary explaining the findings.
+    - A summary explaining all the findings.

 ### 3. Audio Authenticator